emmaphamlet/Product-Management-University-Project/Risks,-Assumptions,-and-Dependencies.md

 ### Risks
 1. System overload during peak registration:

-*   Description: Heavy system traffic can potentially crash the system.
+*   Description: Heavy system traffic can crash the system.

 *   Mitigation: To mitigate this, we plan to conduct load testing quarterly and we’ll use auto-scaling on cloud infrastructure to maintain performance.

 2. Low adoption due to UI unfamiliarity:

-*   Description: The new interface may take some time to adjust to, so students and faculty may struggle with the usability of it at first.
+*   Description: The new interface may take some time to adjust to, so students/faculty may struggle with the usability of it at first.

 *   Mitigation: With sufficient support, like offering in-app tutorials, training webinars, and other helpful resources, this issue can be mitigated.